supernomad/quantum/README.md

 # Start up the docker test bench
 $ docker-compose up -d
 # Wait a few seconds for initialization to complete
-# Check on the status of the different quantum instances
+# Check on the status of the different quantum containers
 $ docker-compose logs quantum0 quantum1 quantum2
 # Run ping to ensure connectivity over quantum
 $ docker exec -it quantum1 ping 10.99.0.1
 $ docker exec -it quantum2 ping 10.99.0.1
 ```
-After running the above you will have a single etcd instance and three quantum instances running.
-The three quantum instances are configured to run a quantum network `10.99.0.0/16`, with `quantum0` having a statically defined private ip `10.99.0.1` and `quantum1`/`quantum2` having DHCP defined private ip addresses.
+After running the above you will have a single etcd container and three quantum containers running.
+The three quantum containers are configured to run a quantum network `10.99.0.0/16`, with `quantum0` having a statically defined private ip `10.99.0.1` and `quantum1`/`quantum2` having DHCP defined private ip addresses.

 #### Testing
 To run basic unit testing and builds execute: